Trump to Kim Jong Un: Let’s meet in DMZ

 Trump suggests meeting Kim Jong Un in Truce Village at DMZ

-The missive comes as the Trump administration and North Korean officials continue to hammer out details for high-stakes denuclearization talks.
+The tweet comes as the administration and North Korean officials continue to hammer out details for high-stakes denuclearization talks.

-WASHINGTON — President Donald Trump, in a Monday morning tweet, recommended that his upcoming summit with North Korean leader Kim Jong Un be held at the Truce Village on the border of North and South Korea — the same location where historic talks between Kim and South Korea’s president were held last week.
+WASHINGTON — President Donald Trump on Monday recommended that his upcoming summit with North Korean leader Kim Jong Un be held at the Peace House in the Truce Village at the border of North and South Korea — the same location where historic talks between Kim and South Korea’s president were held last week.

 “Numerous countries are being considered for the MEETING, but would Peace House/Freedom House, on the Border of North & South Korea, be a more Representative, Important and Lasting site than a third party country?
 Just asking!”
 Trump tweeted.

+Later, at a joint news conference with the president of Nigeria at the White House, Trump said that Singapore and the Demilitarized Zone separating North and South Korea were on the short list of locations being considered for the summit.

+Trump stated his preference for the demilitarized zone, commonly referred to as the DMZ or Truce Village, telling reporters, “There’s something that I like about it because you’re there, you’re actually there, where if things work out, there’s a great celebration to be had on the site, not in a third-party country.”

-The missive comes as Trump administration and North Korean officials continue to hammer out details for the high-stakes denuclearization talks that are expected to occur in the coming weeks.
-Last week, at a joint news conference at the White House with German Chancellor Angela Merkel, Trump said the potential sites for the summit had been narrowed down to two countries.
-And in a campaign-style rally in Michigan on Saturday, he told the crowd the meeting would take place in the “next three or four weeks.”
+The president’s remarks come as his administration and North Korean officials continue to hammer out details for the high-stakes denuclearization talks that are expected to occur in the coming weeks.
+On Saturday, at a rally in Michigan, Trump told the crowd the meeting would take place in the “next three or four weeks.”

 “If we meet often and build trust with the United States and if an end to the war and nonaggression are promised, why would we live in difficulty with nuclear weapons?”
 Kim told Moon, according to an account provided by South Korea’s government to The New York Times on Sunday.